 When there are so many options out there to list your home through, why do so many people wind up choosing Airbnb?
 Here are some of the perks:

-Getting started with a listing is simple and totally free, plus hosts get final say in what they charge, when they host and what they host.
+Getting started with a listing is simple and totally free, plus hosts get the final say in what they charge when they host and what they host.
 Not to worry though, Airbnb will give you total guidance as well as a suggested price range.
-See how much you could be making.

 After reading several stories from different Airbnb hosts, there were a lot of different helpful tips on what to do when you’re first starting out.